nesmomik/MovieBrain/README.md

 Change into the directory with `cd MovieBrain`.

+Install dependencies:

+- with `pip`:
   Create a virtual environment with `python -m venv .venv`.
   Activate the virtual environment with `source .venv/bin/activate`.
   Install the the dependencies with `pip install -r requirements.txt`.

+- with `uv`:
+  Initialize `uv init`
+  Add dependencies `uv add -r requirements.txt`

 Get a free API key from [OMDb API](https://www.omdbapi.com/).

 Create an `.env` file in the project directory with `OMDB_API_KEY=YOUR_API_KEY`.

-Start the program with `python moviebrain.py`.
+Start the program with `python moviebrain.py` or in case of using uv with `uv run moviebrain.py`.